juhanas/node-metrics-influx/README.md

 ```

 ### Resetting values
 To reset the values of Counters, Histograms and Timers at specific times and intervals, Reporter.resetMetric can be used.
 It resets the given metric periodically at a specified interval, starting at the specified time within the next 24 hours.
 The time must be given in UTC.
+If startHour < 0, the interval will be started immediately, with the metric reset once.
 If an error occurs during the reset, the interval is stopped.

 Syntax:
 Reporter.resetMetric(metricToReset, intervalHour, intervalMinute, intervalSecond, startHour, startMinute, startSecond)